Or click here to the tee times in 2022

 - has been in close contact with any person who is a confirmed or preliminary positive case of COVID-19 infection in Hong Kong or overseas within 14 days prior to the date of visit.

-- lives in a building in which there has been a confirmed case of COVID-19 within 14 days prior to the date of visit as published by the Centre for Health Protection.
+- lives in a building in which there has been a confirmed or preliminary positive case of COVID-19 within 14 days prior to the date of visit as published by the Centre for Health Protection.

 - is required to undergo COVID-19 testing pursuant to a compulsory testing notice or direction (except for compulsory testing required after the end of compulsory quarantine or self-monitoring for persons returning from places outside Hong Kong) and has not been confirmed negative.

-To simplify the entry process visitors are no longer required to complete Health and Travel Declaration forms, however, all persons who enter Kau Sai Chau are deemed to have declared that they do not fall within any of the circumstances as stated in point 2 above.
+All persons who enter any Golf Course premises or use any Golf Course facilities are deemed to have declared that they do not fall within any of the circumstances as stated in point 2 above.

 Note 1: Exceptions